Lysenthia/space-explorer/README.md

 A Java based space survival game
 #### How to play (GUI)
 1. Start the game by calling `java -jar game_gui.jar` in the terminal
+   - The folder from which this file is called must also contain the resources folder provided
 2. Select how many days the game should played over
 3. Name you ship
 4. Customise your crew members